kubestash/docs/docs/addons/elasticsearch/logical/index.md

 # Backup and Restore Elasticsearch database using KubeStash

 KubeStash allows you to backup and restore `Elasticsearch` databases.
-It supports backups for `Elasticsearch` instances running in Standalone, Group Replication, and InnoDB cluster configurations.
 KubeStash makes managing your `Elasticsearch` backups and restorations more straightforward and efficient.

 This guide will give you how you can take backup and restore your externally managed `Elasticsearch` databases using `Kubestash`.